How to use PowerPoint for live captioning

 You don’t need to save the slides or type anything on it if you have opened PowerPoint just to do captions.

-When you start showing the slide the “Click to add title” box will disappear and slide will be blank when show starts.
+When you start showing the slide, the “Click to add title” box will disappear and the slide will be blank when the show begins.

 A red button that says “Listening” will briefly be seen at lower right.